-One common question I get is how I’m training for this trek.
+One common question I get is how I’m training for this trek of 1200 miles (1,931 km).
 Well, I’m not.
 Sounds a bit reckless, so let me explain.

 - Alternating running with some walking, which switches up the muscles I’m using.